Skip to content

 • Pros: Broad compatibility with standard OpenAI SDKs.

 • Cons: Semantic Blindness.
 These tools operate at the network layer.
-They remain blind to VRAM pressure, model tiers, or functional capabilities.
+They remain blind to VRAM pressure, model tiers, or provider/tool routing policy.
 They cannot perform the Stasis Handshake, meaning a request to a cold model simply times out rather than triggering a state swap.

 Option 3: The Switchboard (Semantic Resolution)